Capillus Review: Can a Hat Regrow Hair?

 The plaintiff named Janice Cooper claimed that Capillus caused the following side effects: itchy scalp, dry scalp, dandruff, headaches and dizziness.

-The lawsuit also alleges that claims made by Capillus about physicians recommending their product are misleading because the physicians were compensated, or monetarily incenvitized, to do so.
+The lawsuit also alleges that claims made by Capillus about physicians recommending their product are misleading, because the physicians were compensated, or monetarily incenvitized, to do so.

 At the time of updating this article, the status of the lawsuit is unclear.

-We do not consider this lawsuit to signal any major risks to consumers.
-The side effects listed are relatively minor and we haven't seen such side effects reported in clinical trials on red light devices for hair loss.
-Further, there are no FDA warnings regarding Capillus which would be more concerning.
+The side effects listed are relatively minor, and we haven't seen such side effects reported in clinical trials on red light devices for hair loss.

-Real Customers Review Capillus
+Customers Rate Capillus

-Capillus is sold on Amazon, which is a better resource for honest customer reviews in our opinion than a brand's website.
+Amazon is a better resource for honest customer reviews than a brand's website in our opinion.

 "Truly amazing...I have tried all types of products (creams, pills, etc.) to improve my thinning hair - nothing but a lot of money wasted.
 I have only used this since 3/12/20 (3-1/2 weeks) following the directions 6 minutes daily and I can already tell this is working.
 My scalp is filling in enough that I tell, I see new hairs that of course pokes up from my normal style."